LLaammTTeerr/VatySiArt/README.md

 # VatySiArt

-VatySiArt is a simple program to generated an ASCII art from an image.
+VatySiArt is a simple program to generated an **ASCII art** from an *image*.

-Avaiable for MacOS, Window and Linux
+Avaiable for MacOS, Window and Linux.

 ## Requirements